LKirst/lie-esl/_posts/2024-10-01-using-ai-for-language-learning.md

 another example:

 ```
 Write an essay using all of the following pieces of information.
-The
+The assignment
-assignment is: [ XYZ ]
+is: [ XYZ ]

 You are an English Language teacher who puts emphasis on paragraphing
 structure.
 You want to give your students a model text.

 Respond in a table with two columns.
-The first column should contain the
+The first column should contain the model
-model text.
+text.
 The second column should explain the structure of the model text.
+Put
-Put each paragraph of the model text in a new row.
-The introduction should
+each paragraph of the model text in a new row.
+The introduction should end with
-end with a paraphrase of the essay question.
-Each body paragraph of the model
+a paraphrase of the essay question.
+Each body paragraph of the model text
-text should start with a topic sentence and then provide explanation and
+should start with a topic sentence and then provide explanation and examples to
-examples to support the topic sentence.
-The information you should use is [
+support the topic sentence.
+The first sentence of each body paragraph (the
+topic sentence) should state the one claim of the paragraph clearly.
+The
-XYZ ].
+information you should use is [ XYZ ].

 Use a formal register and demonstrate a wide linguistic range for the model
 text.
+Only use the first person and phrases to express your opinion in the
-It should be between [ XYZ ] and [ XYZ ] words.
+concluding paragraph.
+The essay should be between [ XYZ ] and [ XYZ ] words.
+Write [ XYZ ] body paragraphs.
 ```

 ### Practising dialogue in writing